‘Jersey Shore’ Star Jenni Farley Spotted Out With Zack Carpinello Amid Breakup News

-It’s been a whirlwind of a few days for Jersey Shore star Jenni ‘JWoww’ Farley.
-After the October 10 airing of Jersey Shore Family Vacation on MTV, Jenni reportedly split with her boyfriend Zack Carpinello for seeing the way he behaved while she was drunk and oblivious in a Las Vegas club.
+It’s been a whirlwind of a few days for Jersey Shore star Jenni “JWoww” Farley.
+After the October 10 airing of Jersey Shore Family Vacation on MTV, Jenni reportedly split with her boyfriend Zack Carpinello after seeing the way he behaved while she was drunk and oblivious in a Las Vegas club.
 According to an Instagram post from Jenni, she felt hurt and betrayed by both Zack and Angelina for how they acted, admitting she had no idea Zack was snuggling up to her frenemy on camera and acting inappropriately.

 A day after Jenni made her statement on Instagram, Zack made one himself where he apologized for his actions and said how much he loved Jenni and her children and promised to keep showing her how much every day.
 On Sunday, the pair was spotted out and about with Jenni’s children, Meilani and Greyson.
 According to Us Weekly, the foursome was spotted at New Jersey theme park Field Station: Dinosaurs in Leonia.